domix/oneltico/README.md

 # oneltico
 Bean Validation Extra validators

+In Nahuatl `Oneltico` means:
-it came to be verified, it came to become true
+> it came to be verified, it came to become true

 # intention